MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/key-vault-index.md

 The latest version of the Azure Key Vault libraries is version 4.x.x.
 Microsoft recommends using version 4.x.x for new applications.

+If you cannot update existing applications to version 4.x.x, then Microsoft recommends using version 1.x.x.

 ### Version 4.x.x

 The version 4.x.x client libraries for Python are part of the Azure SDK for Python.
 The source code for the Azure Key Vault client libraries for Python is available on [GitHub](https://github.com/Azure/azure-sdk-for-python/tree/master/sdk/keyvault).